fiseni/QuerySpecification/README.md

 ### Creating and consuming specifications

-Create your specification classes by inheriting from the `Specification<T>` class, and use the `Query` builder in the constructor to define your conditions.
+Create your specifications by inheriting from the `Specification<T>` class, and use the `Query` builder in the constructor to define your conditions.

 ```csharp
 public class CustomerSpec : Specification<Customer>